-PathologyMap™ contains growing amounts of annotated preclinical histopathology data crowdsourced from the biomedical research community, from human to experimental models like zebrafish, to patient-derived xenografts and organoids (see brochure).
+PathologyMap™ contains growing amounts of annotated preclinical histopathology data crowdsourced from the biomedical research community, from human to experimental models like zebrafish, patient-derived xenografts and organoids (see brochure).
 Unlike Oncomine for genomics and the Human Protein Atlas for proteomics, PathologyMap™ enables histology-driven data mining for the first time.
-It can be regarded as the scientific hybrid of a product with the viewing power of Google Maps combined with the collaboration and crowdsourcing of Github.
+Our platform is a scientific hybrid incorporating the viewing power of Google Maps with the collaborative and crowdsourcing components of GitHub.

 Our database not only allows users to look at different types of cancers comprehensively at a large scale, but also allows for viewing of biomarker localization and tumor-stroma microenvironment at micrometer detail.
-Thus HistoWiz is opening a door, allowing not only cancer researchers and clinicians, but also medical students, computer programmers and anyone interested in learning more about a certain type of cancer to step inside the field and access the latest discoveries in the cancer research community.
+Thus HistoWiz enables not only cancer researchers and clinicians, but medical students, programmers, and anyone interested in learning more about a certain type of cancer to step inside the field and access the latest discoveries from the cancer research community.
 This expands the cancer research team thousands of fold and increases the probability of finding a cure.